Eyevinn/breaking-news-vc/README.md

 ## Swagger Documentation
 Once server is up and running go to endpoint -> `http://localhost:8001/api/docs/` (depending on what HOST:PORT you chose) to view the swagger style documentation.

-## Docker

-A docker-compose config file is provided that takes care of building the image and running this container.

-Start the service:

-- `docker-compose up`

-Stop the service:

-- `docker-compose down`